 A court-martial is the military’s version of a criminal trial.
-It decides whether you violated the UCMJ and what your punishment should be if you did.
-A conviction can bring confinement, a punitive discharge, loss of retirement, repayment of bonuses or education, and long-term consequences for work, housing, and reputation.
+It determines whether you violated the UCMJ and what your punishment should be if you did.
+A conviction can bring confinement, a punitive discharge, loss of retirement, repayment of bonuses or education, and long-term consequences for employment, housing, and reputation.

 When a Court-Martial Begins

-The military justice system uses the word charged in a very specific way.
-Being questioned by OSI, NCIS, CGIS or CID is not “charging.”
+The military justice system uses the word “charged” in a very specific way.
+Being questioned by OSI, NCIS, CGIS, or CID is not charging.
 Losing a clearance or being pulled from duty is not charging.
 You are charged when someone signs a charge sheet and gives you a copy.
-It’s a formal process and you’ll know when it happens because you’ll be given the charge sheet.

 Charges move in two stages:

 Charges can be dropped, added, or rewritten at referral.
 The referred charges are the ones you will face in court.
-A lot can happen between an allegation and a referral.
-Most attorneys prefer to stay out of sight during an investigation but a good attorney can create numerous advantages by getting involved early in the case.
+A lot can happen between an allegation and referral.
+While many attorneys stay out of sight during investigations, early involvement can create significant advantages.

 Three Levels of Court-Martial